India vs England: India win Test series 3-1; key learnings

 Rishabh Pant: The talk of the town

+The greatest heroes often rise from the ashes!
+A while ago, Rishabh Pant was on the brink of losing his national spot.
+However, he silenced the critics Down Under with his impactful performances.
 He was even more ruthless against the English bowlers.
 That reverse-sweep against the most successful fast bowler, James Anderson, was a testament to his though character, let alone the ton.

 Sundar deserves as much credit for his defiant 96